 - Age.
 If you’re in your 90s, your doctor may discuss with you whether or not the risks of surgery are greater than the long-term benefits you may get from a new joint.

 - Bone density.
-Severe osteoporosis needs to be considered and treated before undergoing joint surgery.
+Severe osteoporosis needs to be considered before undergoing joint surgery.

 - Heart, lung, or kidney disease.
 Having these conditions may make the use of anesthesia for surgery risky.